TylerLeonhardt/SecretManagement.LastPass/README.md

 Register-SecretVault -ModuleName SecretManagement.LastPass
 ```

-if you need to specify a custom path, you can provide the full path `lpassCommand` as a vault parameter.

-This also work if you need to launc lastpass through another command, such as WSL.
+### Vault parameters
+The module also have the following vault parameter, that can be provided at registration.

+#### lpassCommand
+If your lpass CLI is installed at a custom location or that you need to launch it using an alternate mean, such as WSL, this can be accomplished by providing the `lpassCommand`

+Example
 ```
 # Custom path
-Register-SecretVault -ModuleName 'SecretManagement.LastPass' -VaultParameters @{lpassCommand = '/usr/bin/SomePath/lpass' }
+Register-SecretVault -ModuleName 'SecretManagement.LastPass' -VaultParameters @{lpassCommand = "& '/usr/bin/Some Path/lpass'" }

-# WSL or other executable
+# WSL
-Register-SecretVault -ModuleName 'SecretManagement.LastPass' -VaultParameters @{lpassCommand = 'wsl lpass' }
+Register-SecretVault -ModuleName 'SecretManagement.LastPass' -VaultParameters @{lpassCommand = '& wsl lpass' }
 ```

 Optionally, you can set it as the default vault by also providing the